 Did you know that aluminum is considered a "notch-sensitive material"?

-This means that after a long period of time, small cracks or fragmentation may cause adjacent pieces of aluminum to abrade each other, eventually worsening the breakage.
+This means that after a long period, small cracks or fragmentation may cause adjacent pieces of aluminum to rub each other, eventually worsening the breakage.
 Bonding can address this problem by preventing separate aluminum fragments from rubbing against each other, but welding cannot.

 There are many considerations to make when having an aluminum bicycle frame repair - the costs and the type of repair - whether bonded or welded, are just some of them.
 Thus, many riders would recommend buying a new one instead of having broken frame repaired.
 However, as mentioned, if you have issues about letting go, and use your bikes for cruising in the streets for grocery or work, then an aluminum bike frame repair may just be for you.

 Carbon frame bikes are widely gaining popularity among many bike enthusiasts out there, willing to experience the many advantages it has over metal frame bikes, as well as the great promotion and marketing techniques employed to sell them to the public.

 Many people think that, unlike metal frame bikes, carbon frame repair is almost impossible: once it is broken, it is good for nothing but moving to the trash.
 Well, thankfully, nowadays it is not so true .

 One major problem with Carbon frame repairs is the availability of repair shops: there are just a few shops that can perform this task.
 That fact allows them to charge just about any price they want.
 If you want to fix your frame, I'd recommend spending some time gathering information about which shop can perform the best job at a reasonable price.

 Accordingly, carbon bicycle frame repair is not as difficult as many first thought it would be.
 There are several procedures involved in a carbon bicycle frame repair.